Are you finding it difficult to hire great talents to come work with your small business?

-It brings into focus the skills and training needed, work to be performed, under which condition it is to be performed, the responsibilities and the kind of manpower needed for the job.
+It brings into focus the skills and training needed, works to be performed, under which condition it is to be performed, the responsibilities and the kind of manpower needed for the job.

 Get it right and the right type of talent will come to your doorstep.

-The place of job description in organizations cannot and should never be underplayed.
+The place of the job description in organizations cannot and should never be underplayed.

 It also becomes very difficult for an employee to know what is expected of him/her and for managers to provide an accurate and effective appraisal.

-A good job description should be based on the job analysis and should be brief and factual as possible.
-The headings under which the job description should be written and notes for guidance on completing each sections are set out below:
+A good job description should be based on a job analysis and should be brief and factual as possible.
+The headings under which the job description should be written and notes for guidance on completing each section are set out below: